BARROCO | Perfection isn't the goal in art or nature, but rather depth and human feeling.

 At its heart is the enduring friendship between Georg Philipp Telemann and George Frideric Handel.
 The two composers grew up together and remained close throughout their lives, even after Handel settled in London.
 They shared a love of music and flowers, and their letters are filled with warmth and humour.
 In this programme, their music is a conversation across time and distance: playful and deeply connected.

-In between works by these composers, we will present the world premiere of the first of John Psathas’ AWE Commissions: a string quintet.
+In between works by these composers, we will present the world premiere of the first of John Psathas’ AWE Commissions: a string quintet The Jagged Stone.
 This work draws on a thread that began last year with Schubert’s much-loved String Quintet in C, one of the most revered pieces in the chamber music repertoire.
-Like Schubert’s, John’s piece is scored for two cellos, a formation that’s not commonly attempted, and this work continues that exploration of rich, resonant textures and interwoven voices.
+Like Schubert’s, John’s quintet is scored for two cellos, a formation that’s not commonly attempted, and this work continues that exploration of rich, resonant textures and interwoven voices.

 John will be speaking about this commission and introducing his work during our AWE+ Free Artist Talk which takes place between the two performances of Barroco.

-The evening concludes with a celebratory performance of Locatelli, bringing all of our festival artists together on stage.
+The evening concludes with a celebratory performance of Locatelli’s Concerto Grosso, bringing all of our festival artists together on stage.
 It’s the largest ensemble we’ve ever hosted at one time within our chamber music festival, a joyful, full-bodied finale that reflects the spirit of Barroco, alive with connection.